zsp999/Gap-delta-energy/README.md

-# Gap-delta-energy
-Gap-Δenergy, a new metric of the bond energy state, assisting to predict molecular toxicity

-<<<<<<< HEAD

 # Gap-Δenergy
 Gap-Δenergy, a new metric of the bond energy state, assisting to predict molecular toxicity

-First, the preprocess_data folder is where the data is preprocessed.
-Need to download from the https://hmdb.ca/downloads hmdb_metabolites.xml into the/data folder.
-Downloaded from https://go.drugbank.com/releases/latest#biotech-sequences SDF format Approved, Experimental, Nutraceutical, Illicit, Withdrawn and Investigational molecules.
-Downloaded from http://www.t3db.ca/downloads SDF format of toxic molecules.
-We also provide these documents at https://github.com/zsp999/Gap-Δ-energy/tree/main/data.

-process_metabolite_druglike_tox.ipynb preprocesses the above xml or sdf file to obtain a csv file containing small molecule SMILES and class information.

 ### Preprocessing Data
 The preprocess_data directory contains scripts for preprocessing data.

 Downloading Required Files:

 You need to download hmdb_metabolites.xml from [HMDB website](https://hmdb.ca/downloads) and place it in the /data directory.

 Download SDF formatted files for Approved, Experimental, Nutraceutical, Illicit, Withdrawn, and Investigational molecules from [DrugBank](https://go.drugbank.com/releases/latest#biotech-sequences).

 Download SDF formatted files for toxic molecules from [T3DB](http://www.t3db.ca/downloads).

-Alternatively, you can find these files provided in [this repository](https://github.com/zsp999/Gap-Δ-energy/tree/main/data) except hmdb_metabolites.xml.
+Alternatively, you can find these files provided in [this repository](https://github.com/zsp999/Gap-delta-energy/tree/main/data) except hmdb_metabolites.xml.

 The process_metabolite_druglike_tox.ipynb notebook preprocesses the XML or SDF files mentioned above to obtain CSV files containing small molecule SMILES and category information.